 The relatively long travel time (32.2 minutes in 2004) places Contra Costa County as number one in California, and in the top ten counties in the nation with respect to commuting time to work.
 Reducing traffic congestion would be beneficial to the economy and to the environment.
-The Contra Costa Community College District can contribute to this improvement by offering courses in alternative formats at different times during the day and during the weekends when traffic congestion would be minimal.
-Offering courses through distance education and taking the college to students would certainly be steps in the right direction.
+The Contra Costa Community College District can contribute to this improvement by offering courses in alternative formats at different times during the day and during the weekends when traffic congestion would be steps in the right direction.